 Vitamin C also makes antibodies, and its antioxidants protect our bodies from the harmful compounds that our white blood cells may produce as they fight infections.

 Add berries to your smoothie or oatmeal for a nutrient-packed breakfast.
-Add the juice of a lemon or a lime to your water or tea daily, and you’ll be well on your way to meeting your daily vitamin C requirements.
+Add the juice of a lemon or lime to your water or tea daily, and you’ll be well on your way to meeting your daily Vitamin C requirements.

 Limit refined sugar to a few times per week.